A hearing assessment is a non-invasive procedure which is tailored to the needs of each patient but must contain certain fundamental tests.

 Auditory processing tasks which provide information regarding how your brain processes auditory information.

-After the assessment is completed, your Audiologist will explain your results to you.
+After the assessment is completed, your Audiologist or Acoustician will explain your results to you.
 You should understand whether you have a hearing loss or not.
 If you do have a hearing loss, you should gain an understanding about the significance of it, the type of hearing loss you have, and options for optimum management.

 Signs and Symptoms of a Hearing or Listening Problem